FehmiTahsinDemirkan/Python-Training/README.md

-Sadık Turan's Python Course
-This repository contains code notes from Sadık Turan's Python programming course on Udemy.
-The course teaches Python programming language from scratch to an advanced level.
-Additionally, it covers a wide range of topics including databases, data analysis, bot scripting, RESTful API applications, and web development.

-Course Content
-The course covers the following topics:

-Setting Up Python Development Environment
-Python Objects and Data Structures
-Python Operators
-Python Conditional Statements
-Python Loops
-Python Functions
-Object-Oriented Programming in Python
-Python Modules
-Error Handling in Python
-File Handling in Python
-Advanced Features of Python Functions
-Python Iterators
-Python Generators
-Advanced Python Modules & Web Scraping
-Bot Scripting with Python: Selenium
-Selenium: Instagram Bot
-Selenium: Twitter Bot
-Data Analysis: Numpy
-Data Analysis: Pandas
-Data Visualization: Matplotlib
-SQL Database: MySql & SQLite
-NoSQL Database: MongoDb
-Web Development: Django
-Course Features
-Covers Python programming comprehensively from start to finish.
-Provides ample opportunities for practical application with each topic.
-Ideal for those looking to pursue a career in Python programming.
-Teaches students how to work with different database systems.
-Equips students with the ability to develop desktop applications using PyQt5.
-Provides skills to develop dynamic web applications using Django.
-Course Requirements
-Basic computer usage and learning discipline are required.
-No specific programming background or experience is necessary.
-Basic knowledge of HTML for web applications is beneficial.
-Suitable For
-Beginners looking to start programming.
-Those with experience in another programming language who want to learn Python.
-Individuals with basic Python knowledge seeking to advance their skills.
-Instructor
-Sadık Turan, a web developer and instructor, delivers the course.
+# Sadık Turan's Python Course

+Welcome to Sadık Turan's Python programming course repository!
+This repository contains code notes and resources from Sadık Turan's comprehensive Python programming course available on Udemy.

+## Course Overview

+Sadık Turan's Python course is designed to take you from the basics to an advanced level in Python programming.
+Whether you're completely new to programming or looking to enhance your skills, this course covers a wide range of topics to help you succeed.
+Here's a brief overview of what you'll learn:

+- Setting up Python development environment
+- Python objects and data structures
+- Conditional statements and loops
+- Functions and error handling
+- Object-oriented programming in Python
+- Working with modules and files
+- Advanced Python features such as iterators and generators
+- Web scraping with Python
+- Bot scripting using Selenium
+- Data analysis with Numpy and Pandas
+- Data visualization with Matplotlib
+- Working with SQL and NoSQL databases
+- Web development using Django

+## Who is This Course For?

+This course is suitable for:

+- Beginners with no prior programming experience
+- Individuals with experience in other programming languages who want to learn Python
+- Python beginners looking to advance their skills to an intermediate or advanced level

+## Requirements

+To get the most out of this course, all you need is:

+- Basic computer usage skills
+- Learning discipline and willingness to practice
+- No prior programming experience is required
+- Basic knowledge of HTML for web development topics is beneficial

+## Instructor

+Sadık Turan, a seasoned web developer and instructor, will guide you through this Python programming journey, providing clear explanations and hands-on examples to help you grasp the concepts effectively.

+## Get Started

+Ready to dive into the world of Python programming with Sadık Turan?
+Clone or download this repository to access the code notes and resources provided throughout the course.
+Let's start coding and learning together!

+---